CGCL-codes/Horae/README.md

 **Insert throughput.** Figure (6) shows the insert throughput of GSS, TCM, and Horae for the four datasets.
 Horae-para and Horae-seq denote the parallel insert operation and the sequential insert operation, respectively.
 The parallel insert operation greatly improves the throughput compared to the sequential one.
 The throughput of Horae-cpt-para is close to those of GSS and TCM.

-For more detailed information, please refer to the paper.

 # Source code

 The source code of our design Horae is in the folder "Horae", the "readme.md" file in that folder shows how to build and execute the program horae and horae-compacted.
 Besides, we also provide the baseline codes, tcm+timeslice (in folder TCM+Timeslice), gss+timeslice (in folder GSS+Timeslice) and segment tree version (in folder DynamicSegmentTree), and we provide "readme.md" files to each folder to illustrate how to build them and run these codes.

+# Publications

+If you want to know more detailed information, please refer to this paper:
+Ming Chen, Renxiang Zhou, Hanhua Chen, Jiang Xiao, Hai Jin, Bo Li.
+Horae: A Graph Stream Summarization Structure for Efficient Temporal Range Query. in Proceedings of the 38th IEEE International Conference on Data Engineering (ICDE 2022), Virtual Event, Kuala Lumpur, Malaysia, May 9-12, 2022.

 # Authors and Copyright